akshit-git24/Ticket-Booking-App-Assignment-/README.md

 A simple and user-friendly travel booking web application built with **Python (Django)**.
 The app allows **authenticated users** to browse travel options (Flights, Trains, Buses), book tickets, and manage their bookings.
+Here's the Live Link to test the website : https://deployment-assignmnet.onrender.com
 ---

 ## 🚀 Features